ADD CONDITION

 What is Medicated Foot Powder used for?

-Medicated Foot Powder is used for the temporary relief of pain and itching associated with minor skin irritations.
+Medicated Foot Powder is indicated for the temporary relief of pain and itching associated with minor skin irritations.

-If swallowed, seek medical help or contact a Poison Control Center immediately.
+Avoid contact with the eyes and keep the product out of reach of children.
+If swallowed, get medical help or contact a Poison Control Center right away.

 How should I store Medicated Foot Powder?

-Store it in a cool, dry place, keep the container tightly closed, protect it from excessive heat, and do not freeze.
+Store in a cool, dry place, keep the container tightly closed, protect from excessive heat, and do not freeze.
+Discard after opening.

 Packaging Info